Statistics

 She is known for her work on Transformers (2007), The Proposal (2009) and House of Wax(2005).

-Frank Cottrell-Boyce will be 65 - 2 credits, including Writer for In The Forest Of The Night
+Frank Cottrell-Boyce was 65 - 2 credits, including Writer for In The Forest Of The Night

 Frank Cottrell Boyce is a British screenwriter, novelist and occasional actor, known for his children's fiction and for his collaborations with film director Michael Winterbottom.